JackFargo/DogSearch/README.md

-# Dog Search
+# Dog Search 🐕

-A modern web application for finding your perfect furry friend.
+This repo is a submission for the Fetch Frontend Take-Home Exercise.
+I have built a modern web application for finding your perfect furry friend.
 Dog Search helps connect dog lovers with shelter dogs in need of a home.

 ## Features

 ### Authentication

-- Secure login system using name and email
+- Secure login system with name and email validation
-- Session management with secure cookie handling
+- Session management using HttpOnly cookies
-- Protected routes for authenticated users
+- Protected route implementation for authenticated content

-### Advanced Dog Search
+### Search & Filtering

-- Filter dogs by breed with real-time search
+- Advanced breed filtering with searchable dropdown
-- Age range filtering
+- Age range selection with min/max constraints
-- Sort results by breed, name, or age
-- Pagination support
+- Location-based filtering (zip code, city, state)
+- Multi-field sorting (breed, name, age) with direction control
+- Paginated results with navigation controls
-- Results count display
+- Real-time results count and page tracking

 ### Match System

 - Select favorite dogs from search results
 - Generate a perfect match based on your preferences
-- Detailed match information display
+- Comprehensive match information display

 ### Modern UI/UX

-- Responsive design using React Bootstrap
+- Responsive design optimized for all screen sizes
-- Beautiful animations and transitions
+- Dynamic dog card animations on the home screen
-- Interactive dog cards with hover effects
+- Interactive hover effects and transitions
-- Secret Dog Mode for a fun browsing experience
+- Secret Dog Mode for enhanced user experience
+- Intuitive navigation with clear visual hierarchy

 ## Technical Implementation